 A common core which is recommended for all OGC Web API implementations.
 This OGC API - Common - Part 1: Core Standard provides the information needed by a client to understand and use an OGC Web API.

 Clear separation between common requirements and more resource specific capabilities.
-The OGC API - Common suite of standards specify the common requirements that may be relevant to almost anyone who wants to build an API for spatial resources.
+The OGC API - Common suite of standards specify the common requirements that may be relevant to almost anyone who wants to build an API for spatial resources using OGC API modules.
 Resource-specific requirements are addressed in resource-specific OGC standards.

 Technologies that change more frequently are decoupled and specified in separate modules ("conformance classes" in OGC terminology).
 This enables, for example, the use/re-use of new encodings for spatial data or API descriptions.